Tiers & Pricing

 VS Code DAP debugger

-License: Per-seat, organization-managed.
+License: Per-seat, organisation-managed.
 Seats are assigned via the team dashboard.

 Everything in Professional, plus: